 El Paso Transmission System.
-In June 2005, El Paso Natural Gas Company ("El Paso") filed a general rate case application with the FERC.
-(Southwest is dependent upon El Paso for the transportation of natural gas for virtually all of its Arizona service territories and part of its southern Nevada service territories.)
+In June 2005, El Paso Natural Gas Company ("El Paso") filed a general rate case application with the Federal Energy Regulatory Commission ("FERC").
+(Southwest is dependent upon El Paso for the transportation of natural gas for virtually all of its Arizona service territories, and through August 2006, part of its southern Nevada service territories.)
 As part of its application, which is the first since the conversion of full requirements customers like Southwest to contract demand services, El Paso proposed various tariff changes along with new service offerings.
-It is estimated that the impact of the proposed rate increase will be an annual increase in gas transportation costs to Southwest of as much as \$44 million.
+The annual increase in gas transportation costs to Southwest was approximately \$19.1 million.
 The new rates became effective January 2006, subject to refund.
-However, the implementation of new services and certain overrun and imbalance penalty charges proposed in El Paso's application has been deferred to April 2006.
-It is anticipated that any additional costs to Southwest resulting from El Paso's filing will be collected from customers through the PGA mechanism.
+However, the implementation of new services and certain overrun and imbalance penalty charges proposed in El Paso's application was phased-in during the period June 2006 through November 2006.
+In December 2006, El Paso filed a settlement offer with the FERC which would resolve many of the issues raised in the general rate case proceeding.
+Southwest expects to fully recover any increased costs resulting from a final order or settlement in the